celestialking659/Discord-Gift-Bot/README.md

-# Discord-Gift-Bot
+# Discord Scripts
 Education purposes only

-Alright this should be easy to understand, clone the repo, run the following
+Well this is a small collection of discord scripts.

+# Using Discord Gift Generator

+first run these commands:

 npm install discord.js